Kęstutis: Early life and division of power

 Kęstutis was the son of the Grand Duke Gediminas.
 His younger brother, Jaunutis, succeeded his father as Grand Duke of Lithuania.
-Together with his brother Algirdas, Kestutis conspired to remove Jaunutis from power.
+Together with his brother Algirdas, Kęstutis conspired to remove Jaunutis from power.
 They were successful in their efforts.
 They divided their holdings into an eastern and western sphere of influence.
 The Duchy of Trakai was established in 1337 as a result.
-Kęstutis's efforts were concentrated in the west, while Algirdas' were concentrated in the eastern part of these territories.
+Kęstutis' efforts were concentrated in the west, while Algirdas' were concentrated in the eastern part of these territories.
 Kęstutis organized the defence of western Lithuania and Samogitia against the Teutonic Knights, and organized raids against the German Order.
-During Kęstutis's rule Teutonic raids into Lithuania reached the peak.
+During Kęstutis's rule, Teutonic raids into Lithuania reached their peak.